What IS Hack<IT> ?

-Back for 2016, this transformative program will provide over 75 Bahamian public and private school students from over five islands with six days of hands-on STEM instruction.
-With a focus on technology entrepreneurship, the camp will give each student an opportunity to select an engineering track, apply their knowledge to an issue of great social impact within the Bahamas and compete for a cash grand prize
+Back for the fourth year, this transformative program will provide over 100 Bahamian public and private school students from over five islands with six days of hands-on STEM instruction.
+Focused on computer engineering and technology entrepreneurship, the camp will give each student an opportunity apply their knowledge to an issue of great social impact within the Caribbean and compete for a grand prize.

 Creating a wave of innovation